 To access the offline application, you need to have a mobile device that runs a correctly configured PhoneGap hybrid application.
-The app will require an Internet connection the first time it is opened in order to download the necessary resources from the server.
-After the initial synchronization the data will remain available in the app, even without an Internet connection.
-Please note that the Offline Profile will be used, even if there is an Internet connection available.
-Which profile is used depends on the PhoneGap app settings, not the connection status of the device.
+The app will require an internet connection the first time it is opened in order to download the necessary resources from the server.
+After the initial synchronization, the data will remain available in the app, even without an internet connection.
+Please note that the offline profile will be used, even if there is an internet connection available.

 The first time an offline-enabled mobile application is run, it will retrieve all the data it requires to run offline from the server.
 After that, it will remain in offline mode until a synchronization event is triggered.
 Remaining in offline mode will significantly improve the performance of your application.
 Synchronization can be triggered by either the server or the user.
 The server will automatically resynchronize the app if it is opened after a new model is uploaded, in order to prevent inconsistencies.
-The user can trigger a synchronization by triggering a sync action, for example from an Action Button.
-Lastly, the app will always attempt to synchronize if it is (re)started.
-If your device is not connected to the internet on startup, this step will be skipped.
+The user can trigger a synchronization by triggering a sync action, for example from an action button.

-During synchronization, any changed, created, and deleted objects will be applied to the offline database.
-Additionally, any objects created by the user since the application last synchronized will be uploaded to the server.
-The server will perform any relevant event handlers on these objects as usual.
+During upload, objects newly created by the user will be created on the server.
+Then, new and changed objects are uploaded to the server by committing them.
+Any relevant event handlers on these objects will run as usual.
 If the synchronization action encounters an error during this process, the entire upload process is reverted.
 For example, if ten objects are uploaded and one of these commits triggers a validation error, all ten objects are lost.
 This is to ensure that the internal consistency between your newly created objects is maintained.
-For example, if a user creates a Order with several Orderlines, and the Order fails to commit, the entire transaction is rolled back to prevent your Orderlines from ending up in the database without an Order and corrupting your data.
+For example, if a user creates an order with several order lines and the order fails to commit, the entire transaction is rolled back to prevent your order lines from ending up in the database without an order and corrupting your data.

 Only the database data source is allowed offline, due in part to the restrictions on both XPath and microflows described above.